fishjord/fishjord.github.io/_posts/2010-09-10-The-power-of-[computer]-science.markdown

 Anyway, this wasn't really acceptable so once I had worked out all the kinks (I did a lot of trial and error to figure out things, and the python script was immensely helpful with that) I recoded it in java.
 Less than 50 lines of code and I had myself a fast, fairly accurate xfat file detector.

 Finally to identify potential files I ran my java program (it writes potential file locations as offsets from fileloc 0 to stdout), redirect stdout to a file, and then let it run.
 It processed the entire 120gig disk image file in a little under 55 minutes.
-Compared to the python script that I let run for 24 and it didn't finish...<Sigh>
+Compared to the python script that I let run for 24 and it didn't finish...&lt;Sigh&gt;

 Checking to see which are real files
 So now we have a file that has a list of the locations of all the potential files in the xbox 360 disk image.
 In order to figure out which ones are real we need to use a bit of understanding gleaned from free360.org.
-Every xbox360 file has a sha1 hash embedded in it that is a hash of  the bytes from 0x0344-0x[A-B]000 depending on if the file is CON or LIVE/PIRS.
+Every xbox360 file has a sha1 hash embedded in it that is a hash of  the bytes from 0x0344-0x\[A-B\]000 depending on if the file is CON or LIVE/PIRS.
 So we can do a simple has check and if it fails we assume it isn't a real file, if it passes we've got a real file!
 Woo!

 Another useful tidbit from free60.org is information about the content type bytes.
 Every file has an or'ed 4 byte bit pattern that specifies what type(s) the file is, and one of those types is Game save!

 ## Identifying your saves
-Now once you've run the check_potential_files.py you'll have a bunch of files and folders in the current working directory (with names like file<number>.bin file<number>.bin.txt file<number>.bin.dir and some pngs.
+Now once you've run the check_potential_files.py you'll have a bunch of files and folders in the current working directory (with names like file&lt;number&gt;.bin file&lt;number&gt;.bin.txt file&lt;number&gt;.bin.dir and some pngs.
 Where it gets a bit tricky is trying to figure out which of these files are your game saves.
-There are some hints in the file<number>.bin.txt (this file is basically a plain text dump of the.
+There are some hints in the file&lt;number&gt;.bin.txt (this file is basically a plain text dump of the.

 Some useful tidbits I've found are that for every game a save directory is created.
 This directory will have two pngs (one 64x64, one 32x32) and contain a save for that game.
 The easiest way to identify a save directory is to look at the pngs that come out for the right save directory; they should be fairly recognizable.